morgan-jaouni/First-Project---SIMS-Game/README.md

 * JavaScript
 * jQuery

-##### My approach to this game was to create the most basic game I possibly could.
+##### My approach to this game was to create the most basic game I possibly could(MVP).
 I started with a simple scoreboard that used Javascript to increment the hunger, etc. Then, I created buttons that decremented the scoreboard.
 Once I had these functions working, I began to add on to the game.

 ### Unsolved problems: